Contents

 This one is for those of you who notice your internet slowing to a snail’s pace when other family members get online.

-Using your router’s QoS settings, you can tell it to prioritise your traffic, effectively giving your device/application a separate fast lane.
+Using your router’s QoS settings, you can tell it to prioritise your traffic, effectively giving your device or application a separate fast lane.

 If your router has this function, login and find your QoS settings.